 New Zealand has among the least affordable houses in the world, the result of a persistent undersupply of houses.
-New Roads of National Significance and major public transport projects will unlock access to greenfield land for housing development and support greater intensification to ultimately improve housing supply, choice and affordability.
+New Roads of National Significance, Roads of Regional Significance, and major public transport projects will unlock access to greenfield land for housing development and support greater intensification to ultimately improve housing supply, choice and affordability.